 - Rocky Mountain spotted fever:

-- This is the most lethal rickettsial condition in mainland USA, although only round 800 cases per year are reported.
+- This is the most lethal rickettsial condition in mainland USA.
+Reported numbers have been increasing, with 6,248 in 2017, although there was a slight decrease in 2018.
 It is tick-borne and sometimes called 'tick typhus', as it can resemble typhus, with fever, malaise, myalgia and macular rash which later becomes maculopapular.
 It can affect the central nervous and respiratory systems.

 - Viral haemorrhagic fevers: